 - AB 172 (Chávez) Residency: Dependents of Armed Forces Members.
-AB 172 amends current statute that provides in-state tuition for dependents of military members so that they will maintain resident tuition after admission to a postsecondary institution. - Status: Passed in the Assembly (76-0) and on consent in the Senate Education Committee (7-0) and the Senate Veterans Committee (7-0) with a recommendation to the consent calendar in the Senate Appropriations Committee. - Position: Support - SB 694 (Newman) California Community Colleges: Veteran Resource Centers.
-SB 694 requires the Chancellor's Office to ensure that each of its campuses provides a dedicated oncampus Veteran Resource Center that offers services to help student veteran's transition successfully from military life to educational success.
+AB 172 amends current statute that provides in-state tuition for dependents of military members so that they will maintain resident tuition after admission to a postsecondary institution. - Status: Passed in the Assembly (76-0) and on consent in the Senate Education Committee (7-0) and sent to Senate Veterans Committee. - Position: Support - SB 694 (Newman) California Community Colleges: Veteran Resource Centers.
+SB 694 requires the Chancellor's Office to ensure that each of its campuses provides a dedicated on-campus Veteran Resource Center that offers services to help student veteran's transition successfully from military life to educational success.
 The bill establishes minimum requirements for each center, but a district may petition the Chancellor's Office if it cannot meet the standards established by SB 694.
-The state budget includes \$5 million for Veteran Resource Centers and \$2 million for a center at Norco Community College. - Status: Passed in the Senate (40-0) and sent to the Assembly Higher Education Committee and the Veterans Committee, but has not been scheduled for a hearing.
+The proposed state budget includes \$5 million for Veteran Resource Centers. - Status: Passed in the Senate (40-0) and sent to the Assembly Higher Education Committee.